ndronos/c-nomorph/Adamson-2011/README.md

 and more outside influences.
 The Offspring and Green Day revived punk in the 90s with catchy melodies, launching and era of pop punk that persists to this day.
+In the early 90s, punk contributed to grunge, which helped end the era of glammy hair metal (sorry, Jon Bon Jovi and David Lee Roth).

 (Adamson, 2011)